-- 5. In the Device Name field, type a new name. - 6.
-Click the Apply button.
+5. In the Device Name field, type a new name.

 Change the LAN TCP/IP settings

 The router is preconfigured to use private IP addresses on the LAN side and to act as a DHCP server.
 The router's default LAN IP configuration is as follows: